 Matlab supports the use of GPU cards where available, although the code needs to be specially written to take advantage of such hardware.

 The use of the Matlab profiler may be necessary in order to understand which of these techniques is best suitable for your code.

 If you need to run many hundreds of Matlab jobs at the same time, you may need to compile your program into a standalone executable.
 The executable does not run any more quickly, but it does minimise the amount of contact with the Matlab license server.
 To generate an executable using a single CPU core:

 mcc -R -singleCompThread -m my_matlab_program.m

 An executable called my_matlab_program will be created.
-If it report a shared library error and does not run, you may need to execute the following command first:
+You may need to execute the following command before running it:

 Many, but not all, Matlab routines automatically take advantage of multiple CPU cores in a computer.
-As Hamilton's compute nodes typically have 16 or 24 cores, this allows a significant speed up compared to running on many laptops or desktops.
+As Hamilton's compute nodes have 128 cores, this allows a significant speed up compared to running on many laptops or desktops.

 Example job script, allowing the use of an entire compute node:

 #!/bin/bash # Request resources: #SBATCH -c 128 # number of CPU cores.
 128 is a whole compute node. #SBATCH -t 01:00:00 # 1 hour (hours:minutes:seconds) # Run in the default queue #SBATCH -p shared # Make Matlab available: module load matlab/R2021a # Start Matlab: # (-nodisplay disables the graphics interface) matlab -nodisplay -r "run my_matlab_program.m"

 Experimentation may be required - comparing how quickly single CPU core and multithreaded job scripts run, to see if your Matlab program can take advantage of multiple cores.